CoolCat467/idlereload/CONTRIBUTING.md

 check out [opensource.guide's How to Contribute to Open Source tutorial](https://opensource.guide/how-to-contribute/), or if video's more your thing, [egghead.io has a short free video course](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github>).

-idlemypyextension is developed on GitHub.
+idlereload is developed on GitHub.
 Code and documentation changes are made through pull requests (see `Preparing Pull Requests` below).